 A hot spare drive is an unused online available drive, which is ready to replace a failed disk drive.
-In a RAID level 1, 0+1, 3, 5 or 6 Raid Set, any unused online available drive installed but not belonging to a Raid Set can be defined as a hot spare drive.
+In a RAID level 1, 1+0, 3 or 5 Raid Set, any unused online available drive installed but not belonging to a Raid Set can be defined as a hot spare drive.
 Hot spares permit you to replace failed drives without powering down the system.
 When the RAID subsystem detects a drive failure, the system will do automatic and transparent rebuild using the hot spare drives.
 The Raid Set will be reconfigured and rebuilt in the background while the RAID subsystem continues to handle system request.
-During the automatic rebuild process, system activity will continue as normal, however, the system performance and fault tolerance will be affected.
+During the automatic rebuild process, system activity will continue as normal.
+However, system performance and fault tolerance will be affected.